-HCC will also consider accepting applications from children\ whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
+The Governors of Ralph Sadleir School will also consider accepting applications from children whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
 These applications, if accepted, will be processed from the overseas address until sufficient evidence is received to show the child is permanently resident in Hertfordshire.
 Evidence must be submitted at the time of application.

-Evidence submitted after the date for late applications (dates will be published at https://www.hertfordshire.gov.uk/services/schools-and-education/school-admissions/primary-junior-and-middle-schools/important-dates-primary-junior-and-middle-school-admissions.aspx) cannot be taken into account before National Allocation Day.
-Decisions on these applications will be made by a panel of senior officers and communicated with parents within 6 weeks of the closing date for applications.
+Evidence submitted after the date for late applications cannot be taken into account before National Allocation Day.
+Decisions on these applications will be made by a panel of senior officers at Hertfordshire County Council and communicated with parents within 6 weeks of the closing date for applications.